Get rare behind-the-scenes look at Illinois’ first center dedicated to raising freshwater mussels

 Mussels play a vital, irreplaceable role in the overall health of aquatic habitats.
 They act as filter feeders by taking in large amounts of water, filtering out bacteria, algae, detritus, and pollutants before passing clean water back into the lake or river.
 One small adult mussel can filter more than 20 gallons of water in one day.

-The District manages more than 1,000 acres of aquatic habitats, including lakes, wetlands, streams and rivers flowing through DuPage forest preserves.
+The Forest Preserve District of DuPage County manages more than 1,000 acres of aquatic habitats, including lakes, wetlands, streams, and rivers flowing through DuPage forest preserves.

-Since 2017 the District has propagated, reared and released over 25,000 sub-adult mussels of six species into watersheds of the DuPage River, Fox River, Lake Michigan and the Des Plaines River to boost low natural populations of these animals.
+Since its first release in 2016, the District has propagated, reared, and released more than 27,000 sub-adult mussels of six species into watersheds of the DuPage River, Fox River, Lake Michigan, and the Des Plaines River to boost low natural populations.

 The Urban Stream Research Center opened in 2012 and was funded by a grant from the National Oceanic and Atmospheric Administration